-- In a medium bowl, use a fork to mix together the crab meat and the green onions.
+- In a medium bowl, use a fork to mix together the crab meat, the onions, and the parsley.

 - Add the remaining ingredients and mix to combine.

 - If you didn't add salt, taste to ensure the salad is salty enough to your taste.
 If not, add a pinch of salt.